CourseReps/ECEN489-Spring2016/Project2/Doxygentemplate.md

 * A more detailed class description
 */
 ```
-third example is for commenting of a function
+Third example is for commenting of a function
 ```
 /**
 * @brief A short function description